Linguistic/linguistic-2015/README.md

 | `make serve`        | Runs the node server at localhost:4000                    |
 | `make static`       | Builds CSS and JS                                         |
 | `make update_po`    | Extracts all strings and merges them into .po files       |

-Finally, fire up any web browser and go to http://localhost:4000 to run Linguistic.

 ## Configuring Nginx ##